Kohl's expands same-day delivery to 9 cities ahead of holiday season

 Deliv also handles Macy’s same-day delivery across the 17 cities the retailer offers the service.

-Department stores are investing aggressively to boost e-commerce sales through initiatives such as ‘order online and pick up in store’ as they try to compete with online-only rivals, the biggest of which is Amazon.com Inc.
+Department stores are investing aggressively to boost e-commerce sales through initiatives such as ‘order online and pick up in store’ as they try to compete with online-only rivals, the biggest of which is Amazon.com Inc (AMZN.O).

 “Amazon is trying to gain a new edge via same-day delivery in select markets, but department stores have a natural advantage because their stores can serve as fulfillment hubs,” eMarketer’s retail analyst Yoram Wurmser said.